Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "Yep.
 ‘Bout time to crack open a coldie, you reckon?"

 "Yyyup."
-Drew sighed. “‘Cause something tells me about the best we can do for Adele now is raise a glass.”
+Drew sighed. "‘Cause something tells me about the best we can do for Adele now is raise a glass."

 Drew M nodded grimly, "…Bloody right it is," he agreed.